kklein/documentation_test/readme.md

 ## Documentation

-This is a test repo to illustrate documentation possibilities on github.
+This is a test repository meant to illustrate documentation possibilities on github.

+The `feature_importance` folder contains a markdown file.
+The `model_evaluation` folder contains an rst file.

 ## Table of contents